claudiohermida/Smart-Contracts-Cardano/Smart-contracts-Cardano.md

 - we *sign and submit* the transaction body for *validation*: each input held at a script triggers the execution of the corresponding validator and each input held at a pkh is signature-verified.

-- if all inputs validate and the transaction satisfies preservation-of-values (that is, inputs and outputs are balanced), the transaction submission is *successful* and the ledger gets updated: inputs are spent (eliminated) and outputs are created (added).
-Otherwise, the transaction *fails* and has no effect on the ledger.
+- if all inputs validate and the transaction satisfies preservation-of-values (that is, inputs and outputs are balanced), the transaction submission is *successful* and the ledger gets updated: inputs are spent (eliminated) and outputs are created (added): the triples of `(address,value,datum)` of our would-be outputs get uniquely referenced by the transaction-id we have just validated, together with the respective index, becoming genuine *eutxos*.

+If any of the inputs fails to validate or the transaction is not properly balanced, the transaction *fails* and has no effect on the ledger.

 The eUTXO model lends itself to a very simple modelling<sup><span class="citation">(Brünjes and Gabbay 2020)</span></sup> of a distributed ledger: it is the set or collection of eutxos